 Julia turned to Rachel.
-“Lieutenant Commander Rachel McFarland.
-I see from your transfer records that you are the ship’s new Chief Cyber Security Officer.
-The admiral has something planned very soon and she believes that the Allied Colonies for Freedom will attempt to take over the computer systems of the ships in the fleet in an effort to, shall we say, thin the herd.
-That’s why all of the ships in our fleets have had a Chief Cyber Security Officer assigned to it.
-You and your staff are to protect the critical computer systems onboard this ship from any possible computer security intrusions.”
+“Lieutenant Commander McFarland, Rachel.
+I see from your transfer records that you’re the ship’s new Chief Cyber-Security Officer.
+Intel believes that the ACF will attempt to take over the computer systems of the ships in the fleet in an effort to shut us down.
+That’s why all of the ships in our fleets have cyber-security officers assigned to them.
+You and your staff are to protect the critical computer systems aboard ship from computer security intrusions.”

 “As you might guess, having your computer systems hacked and having a virus planted would put a damper on anyone’s day.”
 Rachel nodded her head.
 “Your post will be on the bridge monitoring the ship’s computer systems continuously from your post on the bridge.
 You are to report to my XO any and all anomalies with the systems that we require the use of onboard, it doesn’t matter how small they are; report them to my XO.
 If he isn’t available and I am, report them to me.
 Is that understood?”